Richard Archer Prince: Biography

 By the end of 1897, Prince was destitute and desperate for work, but he had become unemployable.
 On 13 December he was forcibly ejected from the foyer of the Vaudeville Theatre after trying to gain free admission with a pass from the Adelphi Theatre to which he was no longer entitled; he and Terriss were seen to argue the next night in Terriss's dressing room in the Adelphi.
 Prince became increasingly convinced that Terriss was actively preventing him from getting acting work and he developed a bitter attitude towards the more successful actor.
 On 16 December 1897 Prince asked for money at the Fund's office but was told that his request could not be considered that day.
 He then concealed himself in a doorway across the street from the Adelphi Theatre's stage door in Maiden Lane and waited for Terriss.
 As Terriss was arriving to prepare for the evening's performance Prince rushed across the street and stabbed him in the back, side and chest with a butcher's knife he had recently purchased.
 When captured, Prince told police, "I did it for revenge.
 He had kept me out of employment for ten years, and I had either to die in the street or kill him."
 Terriss, who had collapsed just within the stage door, died shortly after the stabbing.

 The murder became a sensation in the London press.
 Prince appeared at the Old Bailey on 13 January 1898.
 He initially pleaded "guilty with provocation" but changed this on the advice of his counsel to not guilty.
 Prince, aware of his notoriety, made the most of the attention.
-The defence attempted to prove insanity, with doctors and even his mother giving evidence that he was of unsound mind.
-The jury pronounced Prince "guilty, but according to the medical evidence, not responsible for his actions."
-He was transferred from Holloway Prison to Broadmoor Criminal Lunatic Asylum and became involved in entertainment for the inmates and conducted the prison orchestra until his death from natural causes in January 1937 aged 79.
+An insanity defence was argued, with doctors and even his mother giving evidence that he was of unsound mind.
+The jury pronounced Prince "guilty, but according to the medical evidence, not responsible for his actions", a verdict provided for under the Trial of Lunatics Act 1883 which would lead to indefinite detention.
+He was thus transferred from Holloway Prison to Broadmoor Criminal Lunatic Asylum and became involved in entertainment for the inmates and conducted the prison orchestra until his death from natural causes in January 1937 aged 79.
 His relatively mild sentence was met with anger by the theatrical community, and Sir Henry Irving would later be quoted as saying "Terriss was an actor, so his murderer will not be executed."